G8-CS207F17/cs207-FinalProject/README.md

 Our package can also handle an arbitrary number of species and reactions.
 It is compatible with elementary and irreversible reactions, and can be easily extended to reversible or non-elementary reactions.

+Our package also supports nuclear reactions.
+For a given nuclear reaction xml, generates the decay series until a stable product is formed as well as half-life graphs for the species.

 Installation